There’s nothing wrong with Alias‘ pilot. Absolutely nothing.

 – Further proof of Syd’s skills: she quickly fixes Dixon’s headset during their conversation.

-– Not only is Michael Giacchino’s musical score brilliant (much like it is on Lost later on), but the choice of soundtrack is also excellent.
+– Not only is Michael Giacchino’s musical score brilliant (much like it is on Lost later on), but the choice of music is also excellent.

 – Marshall introducing all the spy gadgets is a comedic gem.
-Weisman’s performance is kind of transcendent in its nuance with all the stuttering and mannerisms.
+Weisman’s performance is exceptional in its nuance with all the stuttering and mannerisms.

 – The number 47 is a very pivotal number on Alias for the show’s entire run.
 It makes its first appearance here during Marshall’s speech.

 – Will’s face when Syd announces she’s engaged is gut-wrenching.
 No wonder he decides to go for another run!